-This smooth and creamy potato salad is packed with crunchy carrots, refreshing cucumber and crispy bacon then seasoned with Japanese condiments to make it the ultimate crowd pleaser!
-It’s perfect for parties, sides or bentos!
+This smooth and creamy Japanese style potato salad is packed with crunchy carrots, refreshing cucumber and crispy bacon then seasoned with Japanese condiments to make it the ultimate crowd-pleaser!
+It’s perfect for parties, sides or bento boxes!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 Potato salad might not spring to mind when you think of Japanese cuisine, but it’s one of the most popular side dishes in Japan and has been around for more than 100 years!